danord24/laravel-pdf-api/README.md

 ## Authentication

 Out of the box this API comes with no Authentication enabled.
 You are free to use Laravel Passport, Sanctum or a method of your chosing to help restrict access to your API endpoints.

+## Extending

+This project serves as a boilerplate to get you quickly started with PDF generation.
+You are free to extend it to meet your needs.